paramajmera/html-css-workshop/classes.md

 }
 ```

-and are used in HTML like this:
+and in HTML they are incorporated into the `<div>` element like this:

 ```
 <div class="green-text">